Buyers Guides

 These strings offer the bright and shimmery tones that 12 string guitarists demand.
 They are well made, and offer excellent consistency between packs.
 They are comfortable, with strong tuning stability, and an overall great choice for your electric 12 string.

-It shouldn’t come as much of a surprise to see that Ernie Ball make their most popular strings for 12 string players, too, and of course they’re just as reliably good as they are for 6 string as well as other extended range guitars.
+It shouldn’t come as much of a surprise that Ernie Ball also makes their most popular strings available to 12-string players.
+Of course, they’re as reliably good as their 6-string counterparts, as well as other extended-range guitars.

-We found that the Regular Slinkies worked really well on 12 string, although this was a custom gauge, measuring in from .008 – .040, so they were really on the lighter side.
-While the initial concern was that they’d sound thin, we found that they actually worked beautifully with the hot Epiphone pickups.
+We found the Regular Slinkies worked really well on 12-string, although this was a custom gauge, measuring from .008 – .040.
+So they were really on the lighter side.
+Our initial concern was that they’d sound thin, but we actually found they worked beautifully with the hot Epiphone pickups.

-Tones were bright and super shimmery and note separation was very good.
-Sustain and overall resonance were phenomenal – in fact it was hard to believe that these aren’t expensive, high end strings.
-As with the rest of the Slinky lineup, they are uncoated, and made with nickel plated steel and a hex core.
+Tones were bright and super shimmery, and note separation was very good.
+Sustain and overall resonance were phenomenal.
+In fact, it was hard to believe these aren’t expensive, high-end strings.
+As with the rest of the Slinky lineup, they’re uncoated and made with nickel-plated steel and a hex core.

-Because this set was so light, tension was super low, making this probably these the most comfortable electric 12 string set we’ve ever had the pleasure of trialing.
+Because this set was so light, tension was super low, making this probably the most comfortable electric 12-string set we’ve ever had the pleasure of trialing.

-Once we got these strings on board and stretched, they held firm at the correct pitch.
-Of course, while restringing we had to be especially careful of the plus octave strings given the light gauge, but as long as you’re aware of this before you start tuning, you will be fine – we’d definitely recommend avoiding string winders, and wind by hand, at least for the + octaves!
+Once we got these strings onboard and stretched, they held firm at the correct pitch.
+Of course, while restringing we had to be especially careful of the plus octave strings given the light gauge, but as long as you’re aware of this before you start tuning, you’ll be fine.
+We’d definitely recommend avoiding string winders and instead wind by hand, at least for the + octaves!

 Verdict: This is an impressive string set that massively outperformed its price tag.
 Tones were impressive both clean and with FX, and we didn’t notice much of any dulling between the start and end of the test.
-At any price you can’t go wrong with these strings, but considering the low cost, it’s worth buying these a few packs at a time!
+You can’t go wrong with these strings at any price, but considering the low cost, it’s worth buying these a few packs at a time!

 Best Budget Electric